OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-pulsating-heart/README.md

-# 🐞 Creating a CSS-Only Pulsating Heart
+# 🐞 Creating a CSS-only Pulsating Heart

-This document details the creation of a pulsating heart animation using only CSS.
+This challenge involves creating a pulsating heart shape using only CSS.
 No JavaScript is required.
-This effect uses CSS animations and keyframes to achieve a smooth, rhythmic pulse.
-The heart shape itself is created using a combination of pseudo-elements and border-radius.
+We leverage CSS animations and gradients to achieve the effect.
+This example uses plain CSS; adapting it to Tailwind would simply involve replacing the raw CSS values with their Tailwind equivalents.

-**Description of the Styling:**
+## Description of the Styling

-The heart is built using a single `div` element.
-A before and after pseudo-element are used to create the two "lobes" of the heart.
-We use `border-radius` to shape the elements, `transform` for positioning, and `animation` to create the pulsating effect.
-The animation involves scaling the heart up and down slightly over a period of time.
-A `box-shadow` adds some depth.
+The heart is created using a pseudo-element (`::before` and `::after`) positioned absolutely within a parent container.
+These pseudo-elements are shaped using a combination of border-radius and transforms.
+The pulsating effect is achieved using a CSS animation that smoothly changes the transform scale property, giving the illusion of a beating heart.
+A linear gradient adds a subtle shading effect for improved visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>